The Source of Life

 Mekor Chaim is a southern Jerusalem neighborhood which is surrounded by Baka to the east, Katamon to the west, the Greek Colony to the north and Talpiot to the south.
 It is known as a one-street neighborhood, as over ninety percent of its residents live on Mekor Chaim Street.
 I always wanted to write about this charming neighborhood but after what happened last month, I felt compelled to finally put pen to paper (or, more accurately, fingers to keyboard).

 My clients Sarah and David came to Israel to visit their son in yeshiva, attend a wedding and start hunting for a Jerusalem apartment.
 We showed them a dozen apartments, and they found two superb yet very different opportunities particularly attractive.
-One was an apartment under construction in the highly successful Ramat Baka project that will be completed within the year.
+One was an apartment under construction in the highly successful Ramat Baka project that was still under construction.
 The second apartment was a spacious 3-bedroom unit at 18 Mekor Chaim Street, boasting lovely Park Hamesila views.
 After analyzing the relative merits of both opportunities and agonizing over this decision for a couple of days, they decided to put this matter on hold and enjoy the wedding which they were about to enter.

 David looked at Sarah and exclaimed, “18 Mekor Chaim.
 I guess we got a sign!”
 They immediately submitted an offer and, before the wedding ended, Sarah and David had a handshake on the purchase of an apartment at 18 Mekor Chaim Street.